 Acid Dye A class of synthetic dyes that contain acidic groups, such as sodium salts of sulfonic acids or phenolic groups.
 These dyes are applied from an acid dye liquor with acetic, sulfuric or formic acid and, as in the case of wool, usually a dye bath with a low pH.
 Acid dyes produce very bright colors that are fairly colorfast with regard to light.
 First developed in 1862.

 Acrylic A copolymer of polyacrylonitrile.
 Usually copolymers of acrylonitrile and methyl acrylate or acrylonitrile and methyl methacrylate.
 Most often it is solution dyed (color added when the chemical is in its liquid state).
 It is an inexpensive substitute for wool yarn and not looked upon as being genuine when used in Navajo rugs.

 Alizarin The component that produces the red color in madder (C14H6O2(OH)2.
 It can be made to produce various shades when used with different mordants.
 It was produced synthetically in 1870 which led to the production of a variety of synthetic colors produced from anthraquinone>.

 Alum Potassium Aluminum Sulfate, K2SO4Al2(SO4)324H2O, a colorless cubic mineral occurring as an efflorescence in clay-rich rocks.
 Recognizable by an its having an astringent taste.
 Used by the Navajos as a mordant with a variety of dyes.

-American Flannel The term generally refers to an aniline dyed fabric that was raveled by the Navajo, respun and used in blankets.
+American Flannel The term generally refers to an aniline dyed fabric (rather than cochineal or lac) that was raveled by the Navajo, respun and used in blankets.
 It can be distinguished from Bayeta by the orange-red aniline color.

 Anasazi The Navajo term for the "ancient people," the prehistoric Indians of the southwestern America.